digabi/digabi-os/README.md

 After building, image can be found in `dist/` directory.

-Published .ISO images are published via [SourceForge](http://sourceforge.net/projects/digabi/files/).
+Our images are published via [SourceForge](http://sourceforge.net/projects/digabi/files/).

 ## Contact